President Iohannis to attend European Union - Western Balkans Summit

-Romania's President Klaus Iohannis on Tuesday will attend a European Union - Western Balkans summit meeting in Tirana, Albania, the Presidential Administration reports.
+Romania's President Klaus Iohannis on Tuesday will attend a European Union - Western Balkans summit meeting in Tirana, Albania, the Presidential Administration reports, told Agerpres.

-The meeting in Tirana is the first event of this kind organised in a Western Balkan capital, which reconfirms the European commitment to the Western Balkan states, told Agerpres.
+The meeting in Tirana is the first event of this kind organised in a Western Balkan capital, which reconfirms the European commitment to the Western Balkan states.

 "The high-level meeting will be a new opportunity to reiterate the mutual commitments between the European Union and the Western Balkans to the European integration process, as well as the advancement of political and sectoral co-operation, in the context of managing the consequences of the Russian Federation's war against Ukraine.
 Also participating in the summit meeting will be officials of international financial institutions," the Presidential Administration says.